 Life in Wakefield

 Wakefield is where most of our full-time students choose to live.
 The city was recently voted in the top 20 ‘arty’ places to live by the Daily Telegraph, alongside places such as Oxford, Edinburgh, Bath, Camden and Stratford–upon–Avon.
 It was also voted one of the top places to live in Britain by The Sunday Times.
-The Hepworth Gallery, Yorkshire Sculpture Park and Wakefield’s very own music festival Long Division (which is crewed by Backstage Academy students) are central to this renaissance.
+The Hepworth Gallery and Yorkshire Sculpture Park are central to this renaissance.

 Backstage Academy is forging close links with key entertainment venues in Wakefield that will present you with ongoing opportunities for valuable work experience and networking.
-The Academy has created partnerships with Wakefield Theatre Royal, Wakefield College’s new theatre and performing arts centre, and will be working closely with the new multi-million pound Unity Hall.
+The Academy has created partnerships with Wakefield Theatre Royal, Wakefield College’s new theatre and performing arts centre, and will be working closely with the new multi-million pound Unity Hall, which is due to launch in September 2014.

 Wakefield offers a wealth of activity to suit all interests – fans of water can try out sailing, kayaking and windsurfing at Pugneys Country Park, there’s the multi-million pound Sun Lane Leisure Centre or for adrenalin junkies looking for thrills head to Xscape in Castleford, with a 170m real snow ski slope, indoor surfing, climbing and much more.
 Much of Wakefield district is rural with a vast range of country parks to explore either on foot or on two wheels.